Educational Dimensions of the MTSO Sustainability and Land Initiative

 We would be developing programmatic distinctiveness and diversification, both of which advance enrollment as well as mission.
 Distinctiveness creates a draw and an identity empowering recruitment in a competitive environment.
 Diversification of program allows us to offset the impact of national trends of declining M.Div. enrollment.
 While noting this decline, the Autumn 2013 issue of In Trust reports that non-M.Div. degree programs such as the MA and D.Min. are growing. (p.
 13) In addition, 81% of entering students across theological schools do not expect to have a full-time parish ministry position upon graduation (p.
 16).
 Instead, entering students have vocational goals intersecting with ministry in the local church, but their goals focus on specialized areas such as counseling, chaplaincy, community organizing, and educational ministries.
 As noted earlier, the sustainability initiative can expand our MAPT, MTS, and MACM programs and create a new specialization in the D.Min. program.

-- Expertise of Campus Steward Kyle Cunningham
+- Expertise of Land Steward Bachelor

 - Newly created office for vocational discernment and community engagement that helps students explore ways to engage the community through individual vocation and school vocation – Kathy Dickson brings particular resources on sustainability to this office